 1) 10 Ways to Become a Better Writer – If you want to be a complete writer, you need a strategy.
 Out of his experience as author and acquisitions editor, Don Milam will share an abundance of tips that you can use to devise your own personalized strategy for becoming a successful writer.

 2) Successful Writing Results from Creative Thought + Dynamic Experience – Writing doesn’t begin with the words someone types on a computer.
 That output is simply a visible manifestation of a mixture of ideas, thoughts, revelations, imaginations, intuitions, and feelings, combined with a person’s experiences.
 Too often a book suffers a premature birth because the author didn’t experience the truth or fully engage the thought before sending off the manuscript.
 Let Don guide you into learning to think in a way that will help ensure the permanence of your writing.

 As an author himself (The Lost Passions of Jesus and The Ancient Language of Eden), Don has a heart for conferees who want to discuss their book projects with him.
 He is interested in seeing nonfiction proposals on Christian living and growth, spirituality, marriage, parenting, counseling, relationships, and leadership.

-To hear the Porters speak or to request appointments with them or with one of the other five editorial representatives at the conference this year, register today.
+To hear Don speak or to request an appointment with him or with one of the other six editorial representatives at this year’s Renewal, register today!

 Diana Savage, a graduate of Northwest University and Bakke Graduate University, sold her first article when she was still in college, and she’s been writing ever since.
 Now the principal at Savage Creative Services, LLC, she also directs the Northwest Christian Writers Renewal conference.
-She is the author of 52 Heart Lifters for Difficult Times and the coauthor—with Dr. Dennis E. Hensley—of the inspirational suspense novel Pseudonym.
+She is the author of 52 Heart Lifters for Difficult Times and coauthor of the inspirational suspense novel Pseudonym.